Vek17/TabletopTweaks-Base/README.md

         * Enables spell specialization selection on all levelups.
     * Spirited Charge
         * Bonus damage no longer can crit.
-    * Vital Strike
-        * Bonus damage no longer can crit.
     * Weapon Finesse
         * No longer treats any weapon with Fencing/Slashing grace into a finesse weapon.